LinqLover/symbolic-execution-survey/notes/SYMBEX.md

 - less overhead for branches, more complex constraint sets
 - strict SSE cannot deal with blackboxes and certain control flow patterns (why not?)
+- TODO: how exactly does it work? just an AST transformation?

 **veritesting:** mix DSE/concolic execution and SSE on program fragments for better performance